KhangTran-gif/Gray-Box-Adversarial-Attack-on-Image-To-Text-Models/README.md

+# Adversarial Attacks on BLIP-2: A Gray-Box Approach for Image-to-Text Models

-# I See Dead People: Gray-Box Adversarial Attack on Image-To-Text Models
+## Research Project – Based on and extending the work “I See Dead People: Gray-Box Adversarial Attack on Image-To-Text Models” (ECML-PKDD 2023)

-## This paper was accepted to European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2023 (ECML-PKDD 2023)

-Code accompanying the paper:
+This repository contains code and experiments for adversarial attacks on modern image-to-text systems, focusing on the BLIP-2 model.
+Our implementation adapts and extends the gray-box attack framework from:
 [I See Dead People: Gray-Box Adversarial Attack on Image-To-Text Models", ECML-PKDD Machine Learning and Cybersecurity Workshop, 2023](https://arxiv.org/abs/2306.07591).

 ### Abstract:
-Modern image-to-text systems typically adopt the encoder-decoder framework, which comprises two main components: an image encoder, responsible for extracting image features, and a transformer-based decoder, used for generating captions.
-Taking inspiration from the analysis of neural networks' robustness against adversarial perturbations, we propose a novel gray-box algorithm for creating adversarial examples in image-to-text models.
-Unlike image classification tasks that have a finite set of class labels, finding visually similar adversarial examples in an image-to-text task poses greater challenges because the captioning system allows for a virtually infinite space of possible captions.
-In this paper, we present a gray-box adversarial attack on image-to-text, both untargeted and targeted.
-We formulate the process of discovering adversarial perturbations as an optimization problem that uses only the image-encoder component, meaning the proposed attack is language-model agnostic.
-Through experiments conducted on the ViT-GPT2 model, which is the most-used image-to-text model in Hugging Face, and the Flickr30k dataset, we demonstrate that our proposed attack successfully generates visually similar adversarial examples, both with untargeted and targeted captions.
-Notably, our attack operates in a gray-box manner, requiring no knowledge about the decoder module.
-We also show that our attacks fool the popular open-source platform Hugging Face.
+Image-to-text models such as BLIP-2 represent a new generation of captioning systems that combine strong vision encoders with large language models for accurate and fluent caption generation.
+Despite their advancements, these models remain vulnerable to adversarial perturbations.
+We present a gray-box adversarial attack targeting BLIP-2, extending prior work on ViT-GPT2.
+Unlike text classification attacks, adversarial image captioning is challenging due to the open-ended output space of natural language.
+Our attack leverages only the image encoder for optimization, making it decoder-agnostic and effective across different captioning models.
+We implement a Projected Gradient Descent (PGD)-based optimization with hybrid L2 and L∞ constraints, combined with semantic losses based on CLIP and Sentence-BERT (SBERT).
+This allows perturbations to be both semantically guided and visually imperceptible.
+Experiments on the Flickr30k dataset show that our attack can successfully fool BLIP-2 into producing targeted captions, while maintaining strong imperceptibility under norm constraints.

 ## Prerequisites
-    conda create -n isdp python=3.10.9
+    conda create -n blip2_env python=3.10.9
     pip install -r requirements.txt

 ## Download the Flickr30k dataset